The entities

 To push sales from the external shop to the invoicesystem data is first pushed to Wisteria.
 The data needed to be able to push sales can be divided into two groups:

 • Data related to the sales: Sales data changes frequently.
 Every day there are possibly new sales that can be pushed to Wisteria and from there pushed to the invoicesystem.
 Sales contain privacy details and are therefore only stored in Wisteria for a limited amount.
-Depending on the type of externalshop there is order / invoice / refund data - mostly used of online sales in webshops - and receipts - closures for POS.
-Receipts and closures can be used for daily turnover bookings.
-The entities are Customers, Orders, Invoices, Receipts and Closures.
+Depending on the type of externalshop there is sales in webshops and closures for POSses.
+Closures can be used for daily bookings.
+The entities are Customers, Sales and Closures.

 Individual bookings versus daily bookings

-Sometimes a daily booking is preferred.
 With a daily booking all sales of one day are gathered and are pused as one transaction to the invoicesystem.
 We see this happening often for POSes, since for POSes customer data is not required.
-Therefore we only have the daily bookings available for the entity Receipts.
-The entity Closure can be used if the external system provides the dailybooking instead of separate receipts.
+The entity Closure can be used in that case.

 Categories